5 Questions to Ask Your Teen to Motivate Them Without Annoying Them

 The benefits of this little exercise are twofold:

-1. Your child will get a clear idea of what this job is like daily (maybe they won’t think it’s so cool after all — maybe they will).
+- Your child will get a clear idea of what this job is like daily (maybe they won’t think it’s so cool after all — perhaps they will).

-2. By forging a new connection with a person they admire, your child is beginning to build their professional network.
+- By forging a new connection with someone they admire, your child is beginning to build their professional network.

 Powerful Question #5: What would you go for this year if you knew you couldn’t fail or be rejected?

-Most teens today are overwhelmed with pressure and feelings of unworthiness & lack of confidence (much thanks to the comparison game exacerbated by social media).
+Most teens today are overwhelmed with pressure and feelings of unworthiness & lack of confidence (thanks to the comparison game exacerbated by social media).

 The best way to prepare for rejection is to be rejected.
 Over and over.
 To build up resilience.